Frank-Devon/physics_engine/README.md

 - Manually moving a ball into another ball can cause issues.

 These bugs will be fixed with the collision detection/resolution overhaul.
+The next release will simulate rods and cables.